leinardi/gkraken/README.md

 ## 💚 How to help the project
 ### Discord server
-If you want to help testing or developing it would be easier to get in touch using the discord server of the project: https://discord.gg/Q33n3UC
+If you want to help testing or developing it would be easier to get in touch using the Discord server of the project: https://discord.gg/Q33n3UC
 Just write a message on the general channel saying how you want to help (test, dev, etc) and quoting @leinardi.
 If you don't use discor but still want to help just open a new issue here.

 ### Can I support this project some other way?